 You may already be using or have heard of some of these order review measures before; many come built-in with the processing services MSPs provide, but it’s important to know why and which parameters you have in place to both make better decisions for your business and to be able to defend yourself when chargebacks occur.
 Documentation and proof of process are the keys to winning cases.

-AVS, or address verification system, is a fraud prevention measure that compares the billing address used in a transaction to the address the cardholder’s bank has on file.
+AVS, or address verification service, is a fraud prevention measure that compares the billing address used in a transaction to the address the cardholder’s bank has on file.

 That’s it in a nutshell, but let’s explore the nuts and bolts a bit more.